LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Data is only stored for a few days
 - Users have **read-only** permissions in ClickHouse
 - For every processor that ingests into clickhouse there are designated ingestion tables and the processor has only write permissions on these tables

+clickhouse ingestion is a bit hard to judge since its not that straight-forward.
+As long as we keep our batch sizes as large as possible and use sound partitioning the performance should be well within the acceptable range.
+Since we can ingest directly from kafka we spare ourselves one network hop which is arguably the biggest risk for performance.

+So we need to keep the category schemas as few as possible to ensure that batch sizes are reached quickly

 ### discussion of streaming lane
 We have two main requirements to satisfy for the streaming lane, access to realtime data from the source systems and results of heavy computations that cannot be done elsewhere.
 We have already proven that if the connector does not fail, data will land in kafka and by the invariants of a connector the data is fitting to a category schema.
 If the connector does fail then we loose data for a time intervall.
 Data that has landed in kafka, can be reprocessed an 'infinite' times during runtime of the pipeline.
 Thus if a processor fails, data is lost or corrupted during transmission to any destination, then after restarting the processor it can reprocess the data.
 Since the processor is idempotent the resulting state is consistent with that if the processor was successfull the first time.
 So the data lands in a consistent way in the realtime store clickhouse.
 By the properties of the realtime store of which clickhouse is an instance of, we conclude that the data not only lands in the realtime store but also is available ordered by the latest value of the designated timestamp to users via materialized views.